mapmeld/panama/README.md

 The International Consortium of Investigative Journalists has added several 'SIMILAR_NAME_AND_ADDRESS_AS' relationships between other nodes, so that would be the first step to de-dupe records.
 This relationship was not added to Emma Watson's records, possibly because one record has her middle names and the other does not.

-In your future system, you could build a model to assist in this process... there is an especially useful project DeDupe which takes in training data and runs the model to filter your remaining data.
+In your future system, you could build a model to assist in this process... there is an especially useful Python project <a href="https://github.com/datamade/dedupe">DeDupe</a> which takes in training data and runs the model to filter your remaining data.

 In this case, I'll focus on the SIMILAR_NAME_AND_ADDRESS_AS relation: